liketaurus/Pi-Kitchen-Dashboard-UA/docs/README.md

 var city = 'Poltava';

 // Your temperature unit measurement
-// This bit is simple, 'c' for Celcius, and 'f' for Fahrenheit var unit = 'c';
+// This bit is simple, 'metric' for Celcius, and 'imperial' for Fahrenheit var metric = 'metric';
 ```
 Change these variables to match your location and unit measurement!